antogruz/flamme-ecarlate/legendes/en/tour.md

 Before starting the tour, set the 5 stages of the tour at random.
 You can draw 5 stages cards, or use any other mean to generate 5 stages.
 Use that knowledge to pick well your talents!

 The stages are going to be harder and harder during the tour.
 You have to modify the stages by adding track tiles.
-From the second stage: Add a random straight tile right after the start tile.
+From the 2nd stage: Add a random straight tile right after the start tile.
 From the 4th stage: Add also a random straight tile right before the end tile.

 Logistic: If you don't have the peloton expansion, use a tile of the stage that you will put back in place when the riders have crossed it (or the opposite for the tile next to the finish line).